1,000+ Opportunities

 Jenkins Scholarship, Maria was able to overcome personal and financial hardships and graduate with a bachelor of science in health science.
 Publix Charities supports EdVenture Publix Charities donated $10,000 to EdVenture to support their Publix exhibit and job exploration programs in STEM and the arts.

-Based on current listing details, eligibility includes: Nonprofit organizations focused on educational programs supporting youth in the Southeast United States.
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: Nonprofit organizations focused on educational programs supporting youth in the Southeast United States.
+Confirm the full requirements in the official notice before applying.